BaseMax/LaravelBlogAssignment/README.md

 # Laravel Blog Assignment PHP Project

-Laravel Blog Assignment Project

-## Introduction

-This project is an assignment for Laravel web framework. a basic blog with user authentication and CRUD functionality.
+This project is an assignment for PHP and Laravel web framework. a basic blog with user authentication and CRUD functionality.

 ## Requirements
 - PHP 7.4 or higher